By: GreatAmerica on January 4th, 2023

-Employees stay with organizations because they’ve built an attachment or positive connection to the organization.
-Find ways to help them connect to retain the talent you worked so hard to hire.
+The fact of the matter is employees stay with organizations because they have built an attachment or positive connection to the organization.
+So, it’s important to find ways to nurture this connection to retain the talent you worked so hard to hire.
+Read on for a few considerations.

 Start Building the Connection before Day 1